dhellmann/pymotw/PyMOTW/xmlrpclib/index.rst

     structure             : ["{'a': 'dictionary'}", "<type 'dict'>", {'a': 'dictionary'}]

-And of course, they can be nested to create values of arbitrary
+And they can be nested to create values of arbitrary complexity:
-complexity:

 .. include:: xmlrpclib_types_nested.py
     :literal: